 Then again, even though the Spectra is modular, I don’t know where I’d find room for the larger components.

-I like the idea of only drawing 4 amps from my batteries while using a watermaker.
+I like the idea of only drawing four amps from my batteries while using a watermaker.
 My DC refrigerator draws between 7-9 amps and puts quite the load on the batteries.
-I’d hate to put another 9 amps on them to make water.
+I’d hate to put another nine amps on them to make water.

-It’s better on your batteries to draw fewer amps for a longer time than it is to draw a larger load for a shorter time.
+It’s better on your batteries to draw fewer amps for a longer time than it is to draw a more significant load for a shorter time.